 This popular, beautifully-landscaped beach is tucked away in Rogers City.
 You’ll find 10 acres on Lake Huron featuring the Rogers City Marina; a swimming beach with volleyball courts; a large splash pad, three kids playgrounds; basketball courts; and a large pavilion.

-Roger’s City is known as “The Nautical City, and you’ll find reminders of it throughout the downtown area.
+Rogers City is known as “The Nautical City, and you’ll find reminders of it throughout the downtown area.
 The water is sparkling blue here, and the silky sand beaches draw visitors from all over.
 Take some time to wander over the Sailor’s Memorial in the park, a beautiful tribute to sailors who lost their lives on Lake Huron.
 Lakeside parking is easy: there is a huge lot here within easy walking distance.

 P.H.
 Hoeft State Park